 Fountain in Place de la Fontaine

-The fountain is the first thing we can notice when we arrive in Place de la Grande Fontaine.
-It was the primary water source of the village where townsmen fetch water for their daily lives.
+The fountain is the first thing we can notice when we arrive at Place de la Grande Fontaine.
+It was the village’s primary water source where townsmen fetch water for their daily lives.

 Travelers of the middle ages come here too with their mules and donkeys to let them drink.
 Lucky us, we do not have to bring animals just to trot the world!